-This morning we started with a slow breakfast, followed by an 11 am pickup with our lovely local guide Veronica and her hubby Fernando behind the wheel.
+This morning, we started with a slow breakfast, followed by an 11 am pickup with our lovely local guide, Veronica and her hubby, Fernando, behind the wheel.

-We made our way to the Brazilian border; 30 minutes later, we were being checked in by border control; it was a bonus, no stamps on the passport as we would return to Argentina within the same day Passport pages are precious.
+We made our way to the Brazilian border; 30 minutes later, we were being checked in by border control; it was a bonus: no stamps on the passport as we would return to Argentina within the same day.
+Passport pages are precious.

 The bridge across the Iguazu River (the border between the two countries), halfway across it, is painted yellow and green, the Brazilian flag colours.

-Our first experience was a helicopter flight over the entire falls and the devil's throat to see the falls from the sky.
-We were most excited about this, as we love our joy rides and visiting landmarks from a whole new perspective; it truly helps you understand the scale of the falls.
+Our first experience was a helicopter flight over the falls and the devil's throat to see the falls from the sky.
+We were most excited about this, as we love our joy rides and visiting landmarks from a new perspective; it truly helps you understand the scale of the falls.

 Next up, we were whisked across the road to the bird sanctuary 'Parque das Aves', a very well-structured bird park; it is home to many bird species that have been rescued and provided a safe space to recover in a more natural habitat, in an Atlantic rainforest, to enjoy a better life.

-After about two hours, we completed the guided tracks, listening intently to Veronica, who was full of rescue stories and very passionate about this project.
+After about two hours, we completed the guided tracks, listening intently to Veronica, who was full of rescue stories and passionate about this project.
 A husband and wife set it up in 1994; unfortunately, he passed away two years after the opening, but his wife and daughters have continued with the sanctuary and should be very proud.

 The skies were beginning to rumble and open up as we were to embark on our final experience, seeing the falls from the Brazilian side.
-80% of the falls reside on the Argentine side, so to fully appreciate them and capture magnificent photos, you are best to see them from Brazil.
+80% of the falls reside on the Argentine side, so to fully appreciate them and capture magnificent photos, you should see them from Brazil.
 So far, we have seen them from an aerial view and the water's edge, so this was a new experience.